WP-Cassify/wp-cassify-develop/readme.txt

 		}
 	?>
 `

-* Tested with CAS Server version 4.1.4
-* Compatible with CAS Protocol version 2 and 3
-* Automatic user creation if not exist in Wordpress database.
-* Synchronize Wordpress User metas with CAS User attributes.
-* You can choose CAS User attributes you want to populate.
-Then you can access them via PHP Session.
 * Set up Wordpress Roles to User according to CAS User attributes.
 * Authorization rule editor.
 * Compatible with Wordpress Access Control Plugin.